 Beware of fuzzy fantasy football statistics – This is something that could get you into big trouble if you don’t do your homework.
 There are a lot of writers and websites that give you fantasy stats such as average points a team gives up to tight ends, quarterbacks, etc. Read the stats closely.

 Most of these websites are giving you seasonal stats.
 My rule of thumb is to look at a team’s last four-five games.
-For example, the Minnesota Vikings are ranked as one of the best bets for running backs by most fantasy sites.
-Those same “experts” will yell and scream to play your running backs against the Vikings.
-What they don’t tell you is that over the last four games, the Vikings have only given up one touchdown to opposing running backs.
-A lot of those fantasy football sites use seasonal stats and while the Vikings may have been shredded a few times, they aren’t the “give me” that most fantasy experts would lead you to believe they are.
-The same can be said for the Jaguars, who have greatly improved their defense over the last few weeks.
+For example, the Carolina Panthers and the Giants are ranked as two of the best bets for running backs by most fantasy sites.
+Those same “experts” will yell and scream to play your running backs against the Panthers and Giants.
+What they don’t tell you is that over the last four games, neither the Giants nor Panthers have given up one touchdowns to opposing running backs.
+Furthermore, the Giants have not given up more than 65 yards to running backs in their last three games while the Panthers have only allowed one team to rush for over 100 in their last four.
+A lot of those fantasy football sites use seasonal stats and while the Panthers may have been shredded a few times, they aren’t the “give me” that most fantasy experts would lead you to believe they are.
+The same can be said for the Rams, who have greatly improved their defense over the last few weeks.
+The opposite could be said about the Buffalo Bills who while ranked 8th against RBs have given up four TDs in their last two games.
 These fantasy websites can be a great guide, but do your own homework.
 Remember this is the championship game and chances are your opponent is up to his neck in stats.
 Be prepared and you’ll be fine.

 So there they are, a few dos and don’ts for fantasy football championship players.
 Hopefully you followed some of my advice this season and had some luck in your league (and better luck than I had in some of my others).
 Good luck in your championship, and welcome to the big dance.